Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/f/freetype/README.md

 ### Version 2.14.1 from LUMI/25.09 on

--   Trivial port of the EasyConfig for version 2.14.1 for LUMI/25.03.
+-   Trivial port of the EasyConfig for version 2.13.3 for LUMI/25.03.

+-   Switched to the new EasyConfig parameters in 25.09.

+### Version 2.14.3 from LUMI/26.03 on

+-   Trivial port of the EasyConfig for 2.14.1 for LUMI/25.09.

+-   Switched to the more compact `.tar.xz` source files.